static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

     -c, --cors-allow-origins <cors-allow-origins>
             Specify an optional CORS list of allowed origin hosts separated by comas.
 Host ports or protocols aren't being checked.
-Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ] -z, --directory-listing <directory-listing>
+Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ] --cors-expose-headers <cors-expose-headers>
+            Specify an optional CORS list of exposed headers separated by commas.
+Default "origin, content-type".
+It requires `--cors-expose-origins` to be used along with [env: SERVER_CORS_EXPOSE_HEADERS=]  [default: origin, content-type]
+    -z, --directory-listing <directory-listing>
             Enable directory listing for all requests ending with the slash character (‘/’) [env:
             SERVER_DIRECTORY_LISTING=]  [default: false]